akshranair/Agentic-AI/financial_researcher_ai/README.md

-# FinancialResearcherAi Crew
+# Financial Researcher AI Crew

 This project utilizes the Crew AI framework to create a team of autonomous AI agents that work together to perform in-depth financial research and analysis on any given company.

-1. The crew consists of two specialized agents:
+The crew consists of two specialized agents:

-2. A Researcher Agent that scours the internet for the latest news, financial reports, and market data.
+1. A **Researcher Agent** that scours the internet for the latest news, financial reports, and market data.

-3. An Analyst Agent that synthesizes the collected data into a comprehensive, easy-to-read report with an executive summary and market outlook.
+2. An **Analyst Agent** that synthesizes the collected data into a comprehensive, easy-to-read report with an executive summary and market outlook.

 ## Features